shijl0925/Flask-AdminLTE3/README.md

 Flask-AdminLTE3 packages [AdminLTE3](https://adminlte.io/themes/dev/AdminLTE/index.html) into an extension that mostly consists of a blueprint named 'adminlte'.
-It can also create links to serve AdminLTE from a CDN and works with no boilerplate code in your application.
+It is Admin Theme for Flask-Admin.

 ## Installation